 What Is Work.Com?
 Salesforce Workplace Operations Solutions

 This guide will cover the Workplace Command Center, Employee Workspace, and how myTrailhead works with both.
-The Trusted Communications app, which helps businesses create safe, and engaging, in-person experiences for their customers.
-Then, what does Work.com offer for those who build on the Salesforce platform, including a story of how one organization deployed Work.com in one day.
+We’ll also have a look at the Trusted Communications app, which helps businesses create safe and engaging in-person experiences for their customers, before exploring what Work.com offers for those who build on the Salesforce platform, including a story of how one organization deployed Work.com in one day.
 Finally, we’ll tell the story behind how Salesforce’s development teams built Work.com with lightning fast speed.

 Salesforce, in true “trailblazing” fashion, were quick to jump in to solve the resulting challenges of the Covid-19.
 The need for Work.com doesn’t stop there.
 With employees opting for a hybrid way of working, the threat of future pandemics, and changing macroeconomics, the value in efficient workplace operations and connecting with employees, is still true.